-Applicants must have in place an Economic Restructuring Plan or Economic Development Strategy (including information on revitalization of downtown or commercial district to help ensure the long-term success and viability of the project.
-The proposed project must be comprised of activities derived from your ERP/EDS.
+Applicants must have in place an Economic Restructuring Plan or Economic Development Strategy (including information on revitalization of downtown or commercial district to help ensure the longterm success and viability of the project.
+The proposed project must be composed of activities derived from the locality's ERP/EDS.
 Please note that completion of design elements and/or branding/marketing efforts are eligible costs under this project type but cannot exceed five percent of the total CDBG funding requested.

 Applicants must address all blighting conditions using CDBG funding and other resources.
-CDBG funding targeted for real property acquisition and demolition or transformation must be linked to the designation of a Redevelopment or Conservation area under Virginia law (see page 7 under CDBG National Objectives).
+CDBG funding targeted for real property acquisition and demolition or transformation must be linked to the designation of a Redevelopment or Conservation area under Virginia law under Community Development Block Grant National Objectives

 All revitalization activities must include significant participation by district stakeholders, including property owners, business owners, local government officials, and concerned citizens.
-This participation should follow a modified 4-point approach to business district revitalization.
-Potential applicants should contact the Department for additional information on this approach.
+This participation should follow a Virginia Main Street Approach to business district revitalization.
+Potential applicants should contact DHCD for additional information on this approach.
 This participation should, in part, lead to the development of a Revitalization Plan.
 Specific requirements to ensure continued participation include:

 - Façade improvements will require signed participation agreements for all interested building owners - Requirement that grantee enact and enforce an ordinance that requires all building improvements from the time of the grant forward to be done in a manner consistent with established design guidelines.
-The ordinance must be in effect for a minimum of ten (10) years.
-Once this ordinance is in effect, DHCD will fund development of design guidelines.
-DHCD will allow up to \$15,000 or 5% of the CDBG-funded construction budget for façade improvements, whichever is less, to be used to develop design guidelines for the downtown district. - Grantee must adopt minimum design and maintenance standards (building or property code standards may be acceptable) for those not willing to participate.
-These standards must be approved by DHCD and must be enforced for a minimum of ten years. - Commitment to a redevelopment plan which gives the locality the authority to take and condemn blighted properties if the property owners do not commit to participate.
+The ordinance must be in effect for a minimum of ten (10) years. - Grantee must adopt minimum design and maintenance standards (building or property code standards may be acceptable) for those not willing to participate.
+These standards must be approved by DHCD and must be enforced for a minimum of ten years.

+• Commitment to a redevelopment plan which gives the locality the authority to take and condemn blighted properties if the property owners do not commit to participate.

 CDBG funding may be targeted for implementation of other elements of a Revitalization Plan, including providing support for a business district organization, for marketing efforts to secure private investments, and for minimal cosmetic improvements to non-blighted elements.
 Entrepreneurship development activities are eligible as an addition to Business District Revitalization projects.
-See the Community Economic Development program details on page 24.
+For requirements, see the Community Economic Development Fund program details.

-Applicants intending to use CDBG funding under Business District Revitalization projects to add units of housing must demonstrate a clear local need, provide evidence of significant local demand, and target the development of housing units of a quality and quantity which will meet local needs and demands.
-Applicants should contact DHCD early in the process to provide detailed information on the market, how affordability was determined, and, if units are developed using other funding, the revenues and expenses to be included in the project.
+Applicants intending to use CDBG funding under Business District Revitalization projects to add units of housing must contact DHCD early in the process to provide detailed information on the market, how affordability was determined, and, if units are developed using other funding, the revenues and expenses to be included in the project.